fenarinarsa/summary-and-videos/README.md

 # Summary and videos
-Summary and link to videos of all my hobby and previous pro projects
+Summary and link to videos of my hobby projects, and some previous pro projects

+# DEMOSCENE

-# Bad Apple!!
+## Bad Apple!!
 **Demo for Atari STE (68000/8Mhz)**
 Language: C#, 68000 asm
 Released at Sillyventure 2017